pauliwag/SYSC3110/README.md

 ***Roadmap for iteration 4***

 Our project already implements serialization (for undo/redo), thereby expediting the augmentation of save/load features in iteration 4.
-World::copy will be utilized to create deep copies of the game world; these worlds or game states will be stored in XML data files.
-As for level building, the user will be able to specify level dimensions (width by height) and perhaps maybe more.
+World::copy will be utilized to create deep copies of the game world; said copies of game states will be stored in XML data files.
+As for level building, the user will be able to specify level dimensions (width by height) and perhaps more.